 Grant Rate and Amount

-Under the Online Trading Scheme a maximum grant of up to €2,500 or 90% of eligible expenses, excluding VAT, whichever is lower, is available to eligible businesses to develop and strengthen their ability to trade ‘online’.
+Under the Trading Online Scheme a maximum grant of up to €2,500 or 50% of eligible expenditure, excluding VAT, whichever is lesser, is available to eligible businesses to develop and strengthen their ability to trade ‘online’.*

 The scheme is targeted at businesses with the following profile: